Celebrating Eleven Years Online...!

 Overall Efficiency

-Based on my own experience with this combination, I prefer a good sailing rig over stabilizing fins and paravanes for most conditions.
-Dragging paravanes through the water seems to generally knock almost a knot off the boat speed.
+Based on my own experience with motor sailing, I prefer a good sailing rig over stabilizing fins and paravanes.
+Dragging paravanes through the water generally seems to knock almost a knot off the boat speed.
 That said, we have developed a series of streamlined, NACA foil shaped paravanes that cut the usual resistance by more than half - an excellent choice if paravanes are required.

 Paravanes or active stabilizers however will not bring you home in the event the machinery stops.
-A good sailing rig will bring you home, and usually adds a knot or so.
-With that difference, 7 knots' worth of fuel gets you only 6 knots on the boat with paravanes, but yields 8 or more knots on the motor sailor!
+A good sailing rig will bring you home, and usually adds several knots to your boat speed.
+With today's fuel prices, the extra nautical miles per gallon are welcome in the extreme...!

-In this sense alone, practicality certainly seems to favor the motor sailor.
+In this sense alone, practicality most definitely favors the motor-sailer.

 The Motor Ketch, Greatheart 48 | The Motor Ketch, Greatheart 60